ionos-deploy-now/documentation/content/docs/apache-configuration-htaccess.md

 ### Templating .htaccess

 Deploy Now offers a `.htaccess` templating for your deployment base directory.
 This is especially useful if your deployment build results in a subfolder structure which is located relative to your deployment base directory.
-In this case `.deploy-now/.htaccess.template` ensures directives that still apply to all levels.
+In this case `.deploy-now/project-name/.htaccess.template` ensures directives that still apply to all levels.
 The file itself works just like a normal `.htaccess` file and is simply copied to your deployment base directory.
+More information about file templating can be found [here](https://docs.ionos.space/docs/runtime-configuration/#htaccess).

 ### Single Page Apps like Angular, ReactJS, Vue.js